Birmingham, Alabama Neck Lift

 - Examine and measure your face.

-- Discuss the likely outcomes of a neck lift and any risks or potential complications.
+- Discuss likely outcomes of a neck lift and any risks or potential complications.

 - Discuss the type of anesthesia that will be used.